topspin/topspin-wordpress/readme.txt

 2. Activate the plugin through the *Plugins* menu in WordPress.
 This will install your database tables and create a new top-level menu called *Topspin*.
 3. Make sure your template is calling `wp_head()` and `wp_footer()` to allow loading of the necessary Topspin javascript libraries, template files and CSS. *(99.9% of them do so this shouldn't be an issue)*
 4. Go to *Settings->Permalinks* and make sure you're using some form of Custom Permalinks.
 It can be set to anything other than *Default*.
-5. Go to the *Topspin -> Settings* menu and add in your Topspin Artist ID, API Key, and API Username (you can get these from your Account settings at http://app.topspin.net)
+5. Go to the *Topspin -> Settings* menu and add in your Topspin API User and API Key (you can get these from your Account settings at http://app.topspin.net)
 6. Make sure the Offers you want to use have the *Offer API* checkbox selected.
 If they don't, they won't be output by Topspin's API and won't show up as available Offers in the plugin.

 ---